-What is the difference between “welcome onboard” and “welcome aboard”?
+The difference between “welcome on board” and “welcome aboard”

 People asking questions about the differences between or among certain expressions is an appealing phenomenon, at least for those engaged and interested in language studies.